 Here is a list of literature pertaining to our programs and self-help services.

 We maintain a dedicated fund so that each year, we provide an extra helping hand to wildland children who have lost a parent, have an injured parent or who have a parent experiencing financial hardship enjoy a brighter Christmas.

 We all can take action to help prevent suicide, but many people don’t know what they can do to support the wildland firefighter in their life who is going through a difficult time.
 Our, “One Foot in the Black” suicide prevention and resilience program speaks honestly and directly to wildland firefighters and their families about the importance of recognizing the warning signs of suicide, the risk and protective factors, how to talk with someone who is feeling suicidal and how to build and sustain a life worth living.

-Wildland Firefighter Foundation partners with this interagency course to critical incident management that provides guidelines for agency administrators, employees, family members and others who have been impacted by a critical incident.
+Wildland Firefighter Foundation participates on the cadre of this National Interagency Critical Incident Management course that provides guidelines for agency administrators, employees, family members and others who have been impacted by a critical incident.
 Tragedies mostly occur suddenly and without warning.
 For that reason, pre-incident planning and training are invaluable.
 Preparing “our best” for the “the worst” can help to stabilize an otherwise intense situation.